lvieirajr/mongorest/README.md

         collection = Book
         endpoint = 'books'

-Here we created our Resource.
-By inheriting from these Mixins we already have the list, create and retrieve actions. <br />
+Here, by inheriting from these Mixins our Resource already has the list, create and retrieve actions. <br />
-In the Resource we defined what will be the collection and the endpoint this Resource refers to.
+We also defined what will be the collection and endpoint this Resource refers to. <br />

     from mongorest.wsgi import WSGIDispatcher